 Health Care Assistant

-Begin your journey in the healthcare field with our Health Care Assistant (HCA) program!
-Our program follows the BC HCA Program Provincial Curriculum (2023) and is recognized by the BC Care Aide & Community Health Worker Registry.
+This 32-week program follows the BC HCA Provincial Curriculum (2023) and leads directly to registration with the BC Care Aide & Community Health Worker Registry.

 Program Highlights